Correcting misinformation on social media with a large language model: Methods

-\xhdr{Credibility evaluation of publishers} We used the professional human ratings from Media Bias/Fact Check (MBFC, \href{https://mediabiasfactcheck.com/}{mediabiasfactcheck.com}) to determine the factuality and bias of web pages.
-MBFC is a widely accepted independent and transparent website offering a large-scale evaluation of more than 5,000 publishers\citesupp{weld2021political,zhou2020recovery,bozarth2020higher}.
-It provides six factuality categories: ``very high,'' ``high,'' ``mostly factual,'' ``mixed,'', ``low,'' and ``very low'' and 11 bias categories: ``least biased,'' ``left-center,'' ``right-center,'' ``left,'' ``right,'' ``extremely left,'' ``extremely right,'' ``pro-science,'' ``questionable,'' ``satire,'' and ``conspiracy-pseudoscience'' (see their definitions and statistics in Supplementary Table~\ref{supp:table:mbfc}). \oursystem~only considered as references the web pages whose factuality was annotated as one of ``very high,'' ``high,'' and ``mostly factual'', and bias was annotated as one of ``least biased,'' ``left-center,'' ``right-center,'' and ``pro-science,'' where ``pro-science'' publishers are defined as consisting of \textit{least biased} legitimate science publishers (Supplementary Table~\ref{supp:table:mbfc}).
-In this way, \oursystem~explicitly excluded moderately to strongly biased publishers (e.g., Daily Beast and Fox News).
-It also explicitly excludes the publishers whose factuality is mixed (e.g., Wikipedia and Twitter) or low, including those rejecting established scientific consensus on issues such as climate change or vaccines and identified as overt propaganda by reputable third-party evaluators (e.g., Infowars and Natural News; Supplementary Table~\ref{supp:table:mbfc}). \oursystem~further divided the publishers considered as potential references into three priorities.
-High-priority publishers (e.g., CDC, Science, Pew Research, and Reuters; n=118) have ``very high'' factuality and are either ``least biased'' or ``pro-science.''
-Of the remaining, publishers whose factuality is at least ``high'' were labeled medium priority (e.g., Britannica, Statista, Psychology Today, The Economist, The Dispatch, NPR, Propublica, and Know Your Meme; n=2,123), and publishers who do not have high- or medium priority were low priority (e.g., Forbes and USA Today; n=204).
+\xhdr{Credibility evaluation of publishers} We used the professional human ratings from Media Bias/Fact Check (MBFC) to determine the factuality and bias of web pages.
+MBFC is a widely accepted independent and transparent website offering a large-scale evaluation of more than 5,000 publishers\citesupp{weld2021political,bozarth2020higher} (as of March 2024).
+It provides six factuality categories: ``very high,'' ``high,'' ``mostly factual,'' ``mixed,'', ``low,'' and ``very low'' and 11 bias categories: ``least biased,'' ``left-center,'' ``right-center,'' ``left,'' ``right,'' ``extremely left,'' ``extremely right,'' ``pro-science,'' ``questionable,'' ``satire,'' and ``conspiracy-pseudoscience'' (Supp.~Table~\ref{supp:table:mbfc}). \oursystem~considered as references the web pages whose factuality was annotated as one of ``very high,'' ``high,'' and ``mostly factual'', and bias was annotated as one of ``least biased,'' ``left-center,'' ``right-center,'' and ``pro-science'' (the \textit{least biased} legitimate science publishers; Supp.~Table~\ref{supp:table:mbfc}). \oursystem~further divided the publishers considered as potential references into three priorities.
+High-priority publishers (e.g., CDC, Nature, Pew Research; n=118) have ``very high'' factuality and are either ``least biased'' or ``pro-science.''
+Of the remaining, publishers whose factuality is at least ``high'' were labeled medium priority (e.g., Britannica, Statista, The Economist, The Dispatch, NPR, ProPublica; n=2,123), and publishers who do not have high- or medium priority were low priority (e.g., Forbes, USA Today; n=204).